DevenSuji/MasteringAnsible/Notes/Task_Control.md

 3. When: It is a condition that is used against facts to derive a boolean result.
 Apply when condition at the task level.

 4. Handler: It is a trigger that makes Handler a conditional task.
 For eaxmaple If Task A has run successfully then Only Run Task B. Now this task B will be the handler task.

+5. Failed_When: It is a condition that deems the task as a failed task then the condition is met.